Donkeys originated from North Africa so they are accustomed to a dry, hot climate.

 2. A turn out area where the donkey can get exercise and or simulate grazing.

-3. A secure shelter from cold wind, rain and snow.
+3. A secure and permanent shelter from cold wind, rain and snow.
 A minimum of 3 sides with a roof.

 The space must be big enough for the donkey to lay down.
 The floor should be free of manure.